 - Free day and Service on request.
 Car and Tour guide Standby to service full day.

 Day 11 CHIANG MAI

-- Depart to Chiang Rai and Check in to Hotel
+- Check in to Hotel in Chiang Rai

 Lush jungle, mist-shrouded mountains, hill-tribe villages and tranquil views of rice paddies mark the Golden Triangle, the point in northern Thailand that converges with Laos and Burma where the Ruak and mighty Mekong rivers join.